erfansaadatmand/calculator/README.md

-## Build a Calculator App in ReactJS
+## Calculator App with ReactJS

-### About
-Hi there!
-In this course, we'll dive into building a simple calculator app using ReactJS.
-Throughout the course, we'll cover essential concepts that are beneficial for beginners in ReactJS development and beyond.

-### Course Structure
-The course is divided into various small sections, making it easier for beginners to grasp specific topics separately.
-While primarily aimed at beginners, anyone with a foundational understanding of React can benefit from this course and enjoy working on this simple yet enjoyable project.

-### Approach
-The course aims to explain complex concepts in the simplest possible manner, complemented by practical examples in the videos.

-### Prerequisites
+### Overview
-- Basic knowledge of HTML, CSS, JS, and ReactJS is required for this course.
+In this course from Udemy, instructed by [Deep Sekhar Ghosh](https://www.udemy.com/user/deep-sekhar-ghosh/), I learned how to build a calculator app using ReactJS.
+Here's what I gained from the course:

 ### What You'll Learn
-- Delve deeper into ReactJS development
+- **Deep Dive into React JS Development**: Expanded my understanding of React JS and its core concepts.
-- Understand functional components in ReactJS
+- **Functional Components in React JS**: Learned about functional components and their role in React JS applications.
-- Build a small yet functional project
+- **Building a Small Project**: Developed a small yet functional calculator application, enhancing my practical skills.
-- Explore Modular CSS in React
-- Learn advanced JavaScript techniques, such as string evaluation
+- **Modular CSS in React**: Explored modular CSS techniques specific to React, improving the organization and maintainability of stylesheets.
+- **Advanced JavaScript Techniques**: Expanded my knowledge of JavaScript, including topics like evaluating strings.

-This course is suitable for:
+This course is suitable for beginners looking to deepen their understanding of React JS and build practical projects.
-- Beginners in web development